Instructions for Applying to Graduate Programs in the Electrical and Computer Engineering Department

 Electrical Engineering MASTERS = 2348 Electrical Engineering DOCTORAL = 2349

 GRE Department Code = 1203 GRE University Code = 1465

 You should submit a completed application form on-line (http://grad.msu.edu/apply/online.aspx) along with an application fee of $50 (valid for one year).
 Incomplete applications will not be reviewed.
 Note: We will accept compete applications after these deadlines, but there is no guarantee that a late application will be processed.
 Save your MSU applicant ID number and password as you will need this to upload the required documentation.

 The graduate student portal allows you to check the status of your application, send e-messages to the department, upload various required documents, and request letters of recommendations.
 Log into the student portal with your Applicant ID and password at:

-Note that following items, along with the MSU application form, and the application fee, are required for a complete application to be considered for admissions.
+Note that following items, along with the MSU application and the application fee, are required for a complete application to be considered for admissions.